AppThreat/custom-json-diff/README.md

 The `preset-diff --type bom` command compares CycloneDx BOM components, services, and dependencies, as well as data outside of these parts.

-Some fields are excluded from the component comparison by default but can be explicitly specified for inclusion using `preset-diff --include-extra` and whichever field(s) you wish to include (e.g.
+Some component fields are excluded from the component comparison by default but can be explicitly specified for inclusion using `preset-diff --include-extra` and whichever field(s) you wish to include (e.g.
 `--include-extra properties,evidence,licenses`:
 - properties
 - evidence